Orange-Management/Modules/Admin/Docs/Help/en/accounts.md

 ### Type

 The type is a `module` specific subpart which only should be set if the module is defined in the permission.
-For further information what kind of types are available for a module please refere to the module specific documentation.
-Usually it referes to a single page of a module.
+For further information what kind of types are available for a module please refer to the module specific documentation.
+Usually it refers to a single page of a module.

 ### Element

 The element is a `module` and `type` specific subpart which only should be set if the `type` is defined in the permission.
-For further information what kind of elements are available for a module and type please refere to the module specific documentation.
-Usually it referes to a section on a module page.
+For further information what kind of elements are available for a module and type please refer to the module specific documentation.
+Usually it refers to a section on a module page.

 ### Component

 The component is a `module`, `type` and `element` specific subpart which only should be set if the `element` is defined in the permission.
-For further information what kind of components are available for a module, type and element please refere to the module specific documentation.
-Usually it referes to a single input or option in a module.
+For further information what kind of components are available for a module, type and element please refers to the module specific documentation.
+Usually it refers to a single input or option in a module.

 ### Permission

 The actual permission consists of create (C), read (R), update (U), delete (D), permission (P) options.

 #### Create (C)